 Exterior work: 7.5 x 50’ mural, 52 x 52” steel plate

-The third phase: The physical remnants from the interior removal will be used to construct a free standing sculpture as an extension of this work.
+The physical remnants from the interior removal will be used to construct a free standing sculpture as an extension of this work.
 Conceptually, it is protecting the idea of the initial installation ““I'll fight you just to get peace” and embedding this idea within a layered history.
 The removed gallery wall is charged with the history of its removal from the gallery, which was infused with protections from the institution.
 Both physically and conceptually my work embraces this idea of protection of our human experience within institution and political contexts.

 How To Protect A Level Five Gallery Wall, 2017